-- To provide advice on University quality assurance procedures and ensure that the collaborative organisation is informed of changes to University Policy and Procedures and changes to QAA Quality Code and Subject Benchmarks.
+- To provide advice on University quality assurance procedures and ensure that the collaborative organisation is informed of changes to University Policy and Procedures and changes to the UK Quality Code and Subject Benchmarks.

-- To submit an annual report to the University’s Collaborative Provision Group.
+- To submit an annual report to Academic Affairs.

 Responsibilities of University Coordinators for International Partnership Agreements and Articulation Agreements